Valogzi/discord-forge/README.md

 # Discord-Forge

-A CLI made with Commandr to create a Discord bot with discord.js in TypeScript or JavaScript
+A CLI made with Commander to create a Discord and easily add advanced features to your bot made with discord.js in TypeScript or JavaScript

 ## Authors